Efraim Racker: Early life

-Efraim Racker was born to a Jewish family in 1913 in Neu Sandez, Austrian Galicia), and grew up in Vienna.
+Efraim Racker was born to a Jewish family in 1913 in Neu Sandez, Austrian Galicia, and grew up in Vienna.
 His elder brother, Heinrich Racker, was to become a famous psychoanalyst.
 Efraim Racker was studying medicine at the University of Vienna when Hitler invaded in 1938.
 Racker fled to Great Britain, where he took a job in a mental hospital in Wales.
 His research focused on the biochemical causes for mental diseases.
 During the war, Racker was given the opportunity to practice medicine, but he decided to move to the United States to continue his research.

 Career

 In the U.S., he accepted a position as a research associate in physiology at the University of Minnesota in Minneapolis from 1941 to 1942.
 While investigating the biochemical basis for brain diseases, he discovered that the polio virus inhibited glycolysis in the brains of mice.
 He eventually left his research position for a job as a physician at the Harlem Hospital in New York City.
 In 1944 he became an associate professor of microbiology at the New York University Medical School, where he continued his work on glycolysis.

 In 1952 he accepted a position at Yale Medical School, but left after two years to accept the position of chief of the Nutrition and Physiology Department at the Public Health Research Institute of the City of New York.
 It was here that Racker demonstrated that glycolysis was dependent on ATPase and the continuous regeneration of ADP and phosphate.
 Maynard E. Pullam joined Racker's staff in 1953, and decided to uncover the mechanism of ATP synthesis in mitochondria and chloroplasts.
 Joined by Anima Datta and Harvey S. Penefsky, they set out to identify the enzymes used in ATP synthesis.

 Racker left the Public Health Research Institute in 1966 to found the biochemistry department at Cornell University.
 He continued his research at Cornell, and was awarded many honors and prizes, including the Warren Triennial Prize in 1974, the National Medal of Science in 1976, the Gairdner Award in 1980, and the America Society of Biological Chemistry's Sober Memorial Lectureship.
 In addition, he was appointed to the American Academy of Arts and Sciences and the National Academy of Sciences.
-Efraim Racker died in 1991, leaving colleague and friend Dr. Mossaad Abdel-Ghany to take care of his lab and graduate students, but not before coining the phrase, "Don’t waste clean thinking on dirty enzymes," which is often quoted as one of "The Ten Commandments of Enzymology".
+Efraim Racker died in 1991, but not before coining the phrase, "Don't waste clean thinking on dirty enzymes," which is often quoted as one of "The Ten Commandments of Enzymology".